KrzysztofDK/4.End-to-End-Sales-Analysis-Forecasting-System-for-E-Commerce/README.md

 5. **Customer classification (ANN Keras
 XGBoost will probably give a better result, but the project is for demonstration purposes only)** (in progress)
 - Whether a new customer will make a second purchase within 90 days of their first transaction or not (binary).
-- SQL code avaible in SQL/customer_classification_features.sql
+- SQL code avaible in SQL/customer_classification_features.sql and data_ingestion.py
+- EDA avaible in the notebook/classification_EDA.ipynb file

 6. **Sentiment analysis**